CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Stagger

-Opponent is staggered.
+Opponent gains the staggered combat modifier.
 This could be sand thrown in a character face, being shoulder checked, or losing their footing.
+The opponent has disadvantage rolls until the end of the next round.
 Movement speed is halved while staggered.
-The opponent can not benefit from the Defensive modifier while staggered.
+The opponent can not benefit from the Defensive modifier while staggered as they can't fully focus on defending themselves.

 ### Close Combat

 Enter/exit close combat.
+The fight is so close in physical proximity that the characte's bodies are pressed up against each other in a grapple or wrestle.
+A character using a medium (or larger) weapon is considered unarmed.
+Injury reduction from armor is not applicable while in close combat.
+Medium weapons can be used in close combat against reach weapons.

 The initiator of close combat can release the grapple at any time.
 Not available to ranged combat rolls.
 Once an opponent is grappled, on the same round you can attempt a Lift check determined by your narrator given the size and the weight of your opponent.
 If successful, you can Move or Shove your opponent.

 ### Move